moliver28/research-handbook/content/handbook/sales/commercial/enablement/required7.md

 ## The 7 in detail

-## 1/ Call notes
+## 1/ Call notes & Customer visits

 ### When to do it

 You should log your call notes immediately after the call.
 Even better: during the call.
 It is required that all verbal interactions with customers are logged as call notes, this includes if you are shadowing the call or doing a prep call.
+Additionaly when in customer visit you should log an activity as "Customer Onsite" and add your notes of the meeting.

 ### How to do it